chronicleworks/chronicle/docs/cli.md

 # Command line options

-## Sub commands
+## Subcommands

 ### serve-graphql

-Run chronicle as a graphql server.
+Run Chronicle as a GraphQL server.

 #### Arguments

 ##### `--interface <interface>`

-The graphql server socket address - defaults to 127.0.0.1:9982.
+The GraphQL server socket address - defaults to 127.0.0.1:9982.

 #### `--open`

-Serve the graphql playground IDE on the graphql server interface and open a web browser to it.
+Serve the GraphQL playground IDE on the GraphQL server interface and open a web browser to it.

 ### export-schema

-Write the graphql SDL for Chronicle to stdout and exit
+Write the GraphQL SDL for Chronicle to stdout and exit.

 ### completions

-Installs shell completions for  bash, zsh or fish
+Installs shell completions for bash, zsh or fish.

-## Other sub commands
+## Other subcommands

-Chronicle will also generate sub commands for recording provenance, derived from your [domain configuration](./domain_modelling.md).
+Chronicle will also generate subcommands for recording provenance, derived from your [domain configuration](./domain_modelling.md).